 Undergraduate students (any year or major) who have a passion for renewable energy and who enjoy working on projects that have tangible social value.
 Some relevant technical and project management experience or skills would be a plus.
 Creativity, curiosity, resourcefulness, and the ability to work in collaboration with others are paramount.

 This immersive 8 week summer program will include:

+You can apply for this opportunity through SOLO.
 A complete fellowship application includes the following components: